↑

 Seasonal allergies, also called allergic rhinitis or hay fever, contribute most to dry mouth.

-Common symptoms of allergic rhinitis include postnasal drip (that feeling when mucus is draining from your sinuses down the back of the throat).
+Common symptoms of allergic rhinitis include postnasal drip (the feeling when mucus drains from your sinuses down the back of your throat).

 Other symptoms of seasonal allergies can include: